-The hydrangeas in my garden are growing like weeds.
-This is when I love to cut them and bring them inside!
+The hydrangeas in my garden are starting to grow like weeds.
+Soon it will be time to cut them and bring them inside!
+Whether you pick garden hydrangeas or buy them at the store they can be the diva of your home decor.
+However, like any diva, they can be finicky!
+And they tend to wilt!
 Today let’s talk about how to keep cut hydrangeas from wilting.
 They are such beautiful flowers but their heads tend to get droopy without proper care!
 I have a few easy fixes to keep cut hydrangeas fresh for a long time…

 This post contains affiliate links.